robduos/Master_Thesis_RA/02_ML_Model_Optimization/README.md

-## Table of scripts used to optimize the Boosted Regression Tree (BRT) model
+## Table of scripts used to optimize and fit the Boosted Regression Tree (BRT) model

 | Script Name | Description | Link |
 |------------|------------|-------------|